CJSF Fall 2016 Announcements

 Eighth grade students have a 2-week window to apply at the beginning of first quarter.
 A copy of the previous semester report card must be attached to the application.

-Seventh grade students will be eligible to apply during the 2-week window at the beginning of third quarter.
-A copy of the previous semester report card must be attached to the application
+Seventh grade students will be eligible to apply during the 2-week window at the beginning of Second Semester.
+A copy of the previous semester report card must be attached to the application.

 How do students apply?

-1. Students complete an application and submit to the CJSF box by the deadline announced by Mrs. Seipel, CJSF advisor.
+1. Students complete an application and submit to the CJSF box by the deadline announced by Mr. Frazier, CJSF advisor.